Orders

 Default Statuses

-You can create additional statuses to match your workflow, such as "Processing", "Shipped", "Delivered", "Cancelled", or "Refunded".
+You can create additional statuses to match your workflow, such as "Processing", "Delivered", or "Complete".

 Status Properties